Mary-xl/MarysBlog/_posts/2019-10-10-Plant-Height-Estimation-from-Aerial Platforms.md

 Plant height estimation consists of two steps: 1) region of interest (ROI) extraction; 2) height estimation for each ROI.

 ####  region of interest (ROI) extraction
- The ROI is defined by the user in the pre-processing step, where contours are drawn and selected on top of the ortho-mosaic.
-Their 2D shapes are then used for 3D point cloud segmentation.
-Both polygon and circular selection and segmentation are supported (the latter being useful for trees).
+The ROI is extracted by employ state of the art FasterRCNN, where contours/bounding boxes of plots and trees are detected and located on top of the ortho-mosaic (this part hasn't been published).
+Their 2D bounding boxes are then used for 3D point cloud segmentation.
 ![polygon_roi.gif](https://i.loli.net/2019/10/11/MlwS6yVoriHL7vI.gif)

 #### Plant height estimation using inverse distance weighting